 The breakthrough came just moments later.

-After darting into the Dundee box, Liam Smith’s attempts to fire the ball towards goal was cut short by a late and clumsy challenge from Declan McDaid.
-The referee Mclean pointed to the spot and Nicky Clark comfortably tucked the ball into the bottom corner.
+After darting into the Dundee box Liam Smith’s attempts to fire the ball towards goal was cut short by a late and clumsy challenge from Declan McDaid.
+The referee pointed to the spot and Clark comfortably tucked the ball into the bottom corner.

-Any hope Dundee had of matching their city rivals were quickly extinguished when the unwavering goalscoring form of Shankland struck just eight minutes later.
-After intercepting the ball from Nelson, the Scotland international then darted towards goal before jinking over an outstretched leg and firing a shot between two Dundee defenders and Conor Hazard into the goal.
+Any hope Dundee had of matching their city rivals were quickly extinguished when the unwavering goalscoring form of Shankland struck again.
+After intercepting the ball from Nelson, the Scotland international darted towards goal before jinking over an outstretched leg and firing a shot between two Dundee defenders into the goal.

-Dundee struggled to offer any bite in front of a demanding home support who quickly lost patience with the team as the game progressed.
-As the end of the game neared it only looked like the visitors were far more likely to extend their lead.
-A curling effort from Shankland curled and bounced off the Dundee post.
+Dundee struggled to offer any bite in front of a demanding home support who lost patience with the as the game progressed.

 Dundee: Hazard, Kerr, Forster, McGhee, Mackie, Byrne, Dorrans, McDaid, McGowan (Johnson), Nelson (McPake), Hemmings

-Dundee United: Siegrist, Smith, Watson, Reynolds, Robson, McMullan (Smith), Harkes, Butcher, Appere, Clark (Stanton), Shankland (Connolly)
+Dundee United: Bejamin Siegrist, Smith, Watson, Mark Reynolds, Robson, McMullan (Smith), Harkes, Butcher, Appere, Clark (Stanton), Shankland (Connolly)

 Attendance: 11,233